This is a free wallet-sized Money Mantra Card. It's designed for you to print, pop in your purse or wallet and whip out before you buy.

 "Five minutes later she bought the more expensive boots – you can't win ‘em all!"

-Read Martin's blog on this for more on the site's philosophy and where the mantras came from.
+Read Martin's blog for more on the site's philosophy and where the mantras came from.

 More tricks to stop spending

-The mantras are just one way to check your need-it-now impulses.
-Whether you need scaring or tips, want mantras or help cutting back, the full Stop Spending guide will help tackle those spending demons.
+The mantras are just one way to tame your need-it-now impulses.
+Whether you need scaring or tips, want mantras or help cutting back, the full Stop Spending guide will assist you in tackling those spending demons.

 One of the big problems is that people ask the wrong questions.
-Too many people ask:
+Too many ask:

-"How do I get the shiny new car/glamourous holiday/amazing Christmas/designer clothes I want on my paltry salary?"
+"How do I get the shiny new car/glamorous holiday/amazing Christmas/designer clothes I want on my paltry salary?"

 It's thinking this way that leads people to overspend, because they ignore the financial reality.
 The real question is: